m-anan/meals-ui/README.md

 To get started, follow these steps:

 Clone the repository:

-sh
-Copy code
 git clone <repository-url>

 Install dependencies:

-sh
-Copy code
 npm install

 Start the development server:

-sh
-Copy code
 npm run dev
 The application will be available at http://localhost:3000.

 Building for Production
-To build the application for production, run the following command:
+To build the application for production, run the following command: npm run build

-sh
-Copy code
-npm run build
 This command will generate a production-ready build of the application.

-Linting
+Linting:
-To lint the code using ESLint, you can run the following command:
+To lint the code using ESLint, you can run the following command: npm run lint

-sh
-Copy code
-npm run lint
-Preview
+Preview:
-To preview the production build, you can use the following command:
+To preview the production build, you can use the following command: npm run preview

-sh
-Copy code
-npm run preview
-Dependencies
+Dependencies:
 React
 React DOM
 React Flaticons